ANSSI-FR/rust-guide/src/en/06_1_unsafe_generalities.md

 ## Unsafe code

-The joint utilization of the type system and the ownership system aims to enforce safety regarding memory management in Rust's programs.
-So the language aims to avoid memory overflows, null or invalid pointer constructions, and data races.
+The combined use of the type system and the ownership system enforces a high-level memory safety in Rust programs.
+This way, the language helps prevent memory overflows, null or invalid pointer constructions, and data races.
 To perform risky actions such as system calls, type coercions, or direct manipulations of memory pointers, the language provides the `unsafe` keyword.